John Clark Salyer II: Biography

 Shortly after coming to work for the Biological Survey in 1934, the government issued him a car to travel around the country visiting refuges.
 Salyer had a fear of flying, so this vehicle provided him with the means to visit refuges in far-flung locations.
 According to Laycock, "within six weeks, he (Salyer) had driven 18,000 miles (29,000 km) and drawn up plans for 600,000 acres (2,400 km²) of new refuge lands."
 Refuge managers reported that Salyer would drive hundreds of miles each day in his government-issued Oldsmobile to visit their refuge, then stay with the family overnight or for a meal before commencing on his journey to inspect another refuge on his itinerary.
 His memory of refuges and projects he inspected was remarkably clear until the day he died.
 Even after going blind shortly before his retirement, Salyer could recall the specifics of many of the locations he had visited throughout his career during Congressional and Departmental briefings.

 For his efforts as head of the Division of Wildlife Refuges, Salyer has become known as the "Father of the National Wildlife Refuge System".
-Under his direction, the system rose in area from 1.5 million acres (6,100 km²) in the mid-1930s to nearly 29 million acres (120,000 km²) upon his retirement in 1961.
+Under his direction, the system rose in area from 1.5 million acres (6,100 km2) in the mid-1930s to nearly 29 million acres (120,000 km2) upon his retirement in 1961.
 Salyer was the principal architect for President Franklin D. Roosevelt's duck restoration program of 1934–36.

 After nearly 30 years of service, health problems forced Salyer into retirement as Chief of Refuge Management in 1961.
 He maintained his connection with the Fish and Wildlife Service in an advisory capacity until his death on his birthday, August 16, 1966.

 In 1966, the Fish and Wildlife Service renamed the Lower Souris National Wildlife Refuge in North Dakota as the J. Clark Salyer National Wildlife Refuge to honor his legacy of contributions to the preservation of America's wildlife.

-John Clark Salyer II is survived by his grandson, John Clark Salyer IV, a constitutional lawyer who has worked for the American Civil Liberties Union, as a Brennen Fellow and as a staff attorney.
+Salyer is survived by his grandson, John Clark Salyer IV, a constitutional lawyer who has worked for the American Civil Liberties Union, as a Brennen Fellow and as a staff attorney.
 He is currently the legal director for the Arab American Family Support Center and a professor at Barnard College.